Robert A. Rescorla

-Background and education
+Early life and education

-Robert A. Rescorla was born in Pittsburgh, Pennsylvania, on May 9, 1940.
+Rescorla was born in Pittsburgh, Pennsylvania, on May 9, 1940.
 He attended high school in Westfield, New Jersey.
-In 1958, he decided to enter Swarthmore College where he got his first taste of research, conducting experiments on monkeys with Henry Gleitman and serving as Solomon Asch's research assistant doing human learning experiments.
-He graduated in 1962 with the highest honors.

-In 1966, he received his Ph.D. from the University of Pennsylvania.
+Beginning in 1958, he attended Swarthmore College, where conducted experiments on monkeys with Henry Gleitman and served as Solomon Asch's research assistant doing human learning experiments.
+He graduated in 1962 with a B.A. in psychology, with minors in philosophy and math.
+In 1966, he received his Ph.D. from the University of Pennsylvania, where he worked with Richard Solomon.

 Career

 Rescorla taught at Yale University from 1966 to 1981.
 While at Yale, Rescorla began a fruitful collaboration with colleague Allan Wagner, which led to the development of the Rescorla–Wagner model.
 In 1975, he was elected into the Society of Experimental Psychologists.
-Rescorla returned to his alma mater in 1981 and was a member of Faculty there until 2009.
-He served as the chair of the psychology department at Penn, as well as the Director of Undergraduate Studies and the dean of the College of Arts and Sciences.
+Rescorla returned to his alma mater in 1981 and was a member of faculty there until 2009.
+He served as the chair of the psychology department at Penn, as well as the director of undergraduate studies and the dean of the college of arts and sciences.

 In 1984, Rescorla was granted a Guggenheim Fellowship.
 In 1985, he was elected to the National Academy of Sciences and in 1986 was awarded the Distinguished Scientific Contribution award of the American Psychological Association.
 In 1989, he was named the University of Pennsylvania's James M. Skinner Professor of Science.
 In 1991, Rescorla was awarded the Howard Crosby Warren Medal by the Society of Experimental Psychologists.
 He also received the Ira Abrams Distinguished Teaching Award of the School of Arts and Sciences at Penn in 1999, followed by appointment as the Christopher H. Browne Distinguished Professor of Psychology in 2000.
 In 2005, Rescorla received the Horsley Grantt Award of the Pavlovian Society.
 Following that, in 2006, he was granted an honorary doctoral degree by the Ghent University, in Belgium.
 He was elected into the American Academy of Arts and Sciences in 2008.

+He found that children will often overextend word meanings, using one word, such as apple, to cover multiple different but similar items, such as oranges.
+This shows they grasp appearances but not precise labels.
+Underextension is the opposite, when they have too narrow a meaning.
+An example of this is using the word shoe to describe only their own shoes and not anyone else's.
+Rescorla identified three types of overextension: the first is categorical, meaning using a hypernym for a hyponym, such as calling all fruits apple; the second is analogical, which means basing things on similarity, an example being calling a cement mixer a football; and the third is predicate statements, which means labelling objects by their associated context, such as using the word doll to describe an empty cot merely because a doll was usually there.